The-Mettle-Project/mettle-core/docs/diagnostics.md

 # Diagnostics

-Mettle reports compile problems with rustc-style rich diagnostics: a stable error code, the source snippet with the offending range underlined, an inline label saying what was expected, attached notes pointing at related code, and a concrete `help:` suggestion.
+libmtlc ships a frontend-neutral diagnostics reporter (`src/error`): it renders compile problems against raw source text and source positions, with rustc-style rich output, a stable error code, the source snippet with the offending range underlined, an inline label saying what was expected, attached notes pointing at related code, and a concrete `help:` suggestion.
+It knows nothing about any AST, so the Mettle frontend and the backend (for example the compile-time interpreter) both report through it.
+The examples below are from the Mettle frontend.

 ```
 error[E0003]: Function 'add' expects 2 arguments, got 3